NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/s3_ocr_lambda/README.md

 @TODO Adding a architecture image

+The plan is to use `python 3.8` as well es the following libs:
+- py-tesseract
+- PIL

 ## The Toolchain
 I am using `SAM` and `localstack` for development, they can both be executed locally, this comes in handy for development, so you don't have to actually use the paid AWS service.